Geographic Tongue

 The exact cause of geographic tongue is unknown.
 It is estimated that this may be due to stress, psychological factors, habits, allergies, diabetes, and hormonal disorders.
 However, it is not clear that any of these factors are unequivocally related to the mapped tongue.

-In relation to age, geographic tongue is more common in individuals before the age of 30.
+Concerning age, geographic tongue is more common in individuals before the age of 30.
 It is most common in the late 20s.
 We can also see the mapped tongue in children.
 However, this does not cause any symptoms, such as restlessness or pain, except for the appearance of the child’s tongue.
 Geographic tongue is less common in older people.
 In women, the mapped tongue is almost twice as common as in men.

 Factors such as consuming spicy or acidic foods, eating hot food, some toothpaste and mouthwashes, smoking, and chewing tobacco can trigger the formation of a geographic tongue.
 Interestingly, however, the incidence of the mapped tongue is relatively low in smokers.
-Because one study has shown that mapped tongue is less common in individuals who smoke an average of one pack a day.
+One study has shown that mapped tongue is less common in individuals who smoke an average of one pack a day.

 Geographic Tongue and Fissured Tongue

-Another tongue abnormality known as the fissured tongue (fissured geographic tongue) may also accompany geographic tongue.
+Another tongue abnormality known as the fissured tongue (fissured geographic tongue) may also accompany the geographic tongue.
 The geographic tongue presents itself as smooth and usually red spots with slightly raised edges.
 In this case, the tongue looks like a map.
 A normal tongue has small, pinkish-white projections called papillae on its surface.
 However, a person with a mapped tongue has a reduced number of papillae on the tongue.

 Geographic Tongue and Psoriasis

-Some studies are suggesting that geographic tongue may be an oral manifestation of psoriasis.
+Some studies suggest that geographic tongue may be an oral manifestation of psoriasis.
 Because treatments for psoriasis can be effective in partially passing or healing the mapped tongue.
 However, although there is a very strong relationship between mapped tongue and psoriasis, there is no conclusive evidence that it is an oral manifestation of psoriasis.
 Because individuals who do not have psoriasis can also have a mapped tongue.

 Other Reasons

 In some studies, it has been emphasized that there is a relationship between the use of antihypertensive drugs and mapped tongue.
 One study reported the emergence of mapped tongue in Celiac disease.
-In addition, emotional factors, vitamin deficiencies, bacterial and fungal factors may also play a role in the formation of a patchy tongue.
+In addition, emotional factors, vitamin deficiencies, and bacterial and fungal factors may also play a role in the formation of a patchy tongue.

 Diagnosis